-The Mission of TekVenture is to provide an environment offering space, tools, materials, and mentors where the community can realize their creative potential, satisfy their need to make things, talk shop with other makers and engage with emnerging technoogis and the artisans and industries that use them.
+The Mission of TekVenture is to provide an environment offering space, tools, materials, and mentors where the community can realize their creative potential, satisfy their need to make things, talk shop with other makers and engage with emerging technologies and the artisans and industries that use them.

-Across the world, hundreds or thousands of people of all ages are now becoming actively engaged in a growing "culture of making" in no small part inspired by MAKE® magazine, the "21st century Popular Mechanics" magazine, and "Maker Faires®, now operating on five continents.
-This self-conscious, creative, tech-savy, internet-connected "Maker Nation" is propagating a Third Industrial Revolution.
+Across the world, hundreds or thousands of people of all ages are now becoming actively engaged in a growing "culture of making" in no small part inspired by MAKE® magazine, the "21st century Popular Mechanics" magazine, and "Maker Faires®", now operating on five continents.
+This self-conscious, creative, tech-savvy, internet-connected "Maker Nation" is propagating a Third Industrial Revolution.

 The Vision of the TekVenture sees a member-driven, regionally-centered, neighborhood-friendly, non-profit organization and facility interconnecting imagination, technology and community, by providing members access to tools and equipment they cannot afford to own, offering informal education to the public through technical workshops, and providing design, technical and prototyping services to artists, inventors, educators and entrepreneurs.

-Founded in 2006, TekVenture has spent nearly a decade attracting thousands of people to "make things," providing community-oriented, creativity-inspiring events including six years of Chain Reaction Challenge, five years of Maker Faire®s, three years of Taste of The Arts, a four year, on-going association with the Allen County Public Library, (a documented association that directly influenced libraries through the US,) and since 2015, operating in a permanent 5,000 sq. ft. downtown facility at 1800 Broadway, all with volunteer labor, donated tools and facilities and virtually no funding.
+Founded in 2006, TekVenture has spent a decade attracting thousands of people to "make things," providing community-oriented, creativity-inspiring events including six years of Chain Reaction Challenge, five years of Maker Faire®s, three years of Taste of The Arts, an on-going association with the Allen County Public Library, (a documented association that directly influenced libraries through the US,) and since 2015, operating in a permanent 13,000 sq. ft. downtown facility at 1550 Griffin Street, all with volunteer labor, donated tools and facilities and virtually no funding.

 Got something you want to make, a technique you want to learn or a tool you want to use?
 Come to TekVenture and start Making your future!